Enrollment Changes and Financial Aid Eligibility

 Reduction in Hours

 Reducing your credit hours has implications for both your aid eligibility for the current semester and future terms.
-Your aid eligibility is based on the number of credit hours for which you are enrolled after the add/drop period ends.
+Your aid eligibility is based on the number of credit hours for which you are enrolled.

-If your aid was distributed based on full-time enrollment (12 credits undergraduate; 9 credits graduate) and you drop to part-time during the add/drop period, your aid may be reduced.
+Initial aid offers are based on full-time enrollment (12 credits undergraduate; 9 credits graduate); if you reduce your enrolled hours, your aid may be reduced.

 Withdrawal